tmurakami/aackt/README.md

 val workRequest = OneTimeWorkRequestBuilder<MyWorker>().build()

-// `workManager` is a top-level property that returns the singleton
+// `DefaultWorkManager` is a top-level property that returns the
-// instance of `WorkManager`.
+// singleton instance of `WorkManager`.
-workManager.enqueue(workRequest)
+DefaultWorkManager.enqueue(workRequest)
 ```

 ## Installation